Salorno Castle Castle near Salorno on the Wine Road: where history and legend intertwine

 Admission

-Salorno Castle is freely accessible during the opening hours of the tavern
+Salorno Castle is freely accessible during the opening times of the castle tavern

 € 8.00 per person